NoroffFEU/development-platforms/src/content/docs/codesandbox/codesandbox-case-study.md

 ## Introduction

-CodeSandbox offers a fully collaborative cloud development environment for teams to share, code and collaborate across multiple devices.
-The core vision of CodeSandbox is to empower users to start coding instantly with minimal prior knowledge.
+CodeSandbox offers a fully collaborative cloud development environment for teams to code, share and collaborate across multiple devices.
+The core vision of CodeSandbox is to empower users to start coding instantly with minimal prior knowledge, while also providing a platform to easily discover examples.

 In addition to its collaborative functions, CodeSandbox makes the development process easier by offering an extensive library of pre-configured templates, libraries and frameworks.
 This allows users to start coding without spending much time setting up environments.